bringmemyaxe/studious-octo-pancake/README.md

 Steps:

-1. Install librosa module if you don't have it
+1. Install librosa module for Python 3.x if you don't have it

 `pip3 install librosa`